 House of Gucci recounts the evolution of the Gucci brand after humble Italian outsider Patrizia Reggiani (played by Lady Gaga) marries the grandson of Guccio Gucci, the founder of the label.
 But there's more than just designing suits to this wealthy family.

 Strained relationships, disinheritance, and tax evasion make it a bumpy ride for all members.
-Scott's biographical crime drama is everything you could want in a Hollywood movie: glitz, glamour, melodrama, A-list actors, police investigations, and glossy cinematography.
+Scott's crime drama is everything you could want from a Hollywood movie: glitz, glamour, melodrama, A-list actors, police investigations, and glossy cinematography.

 Way back in the Swingin' Sixties, the life of wannabe singer Sandie (played by Anya Taylor-Joy) is ruined by a seductive pimp named Jack (played by Matt Smith).

 Fast-forward fifty years and young Ellie Turner (played by Thomasin McKenzie)—inspired by the 60s aesthetic—dreams of becoming a fashionista.
 She hops a train to the London College of Fashion, but the student life isn't all it's hyped up to be.

 Instead, Ellie spends her time living in the past... literally.
 Every night, Ellie dreams that she's in the body of the beautiful and confident Sandie back in the 1960s, but Jack's dominance starts to get messy.
 Soon, all of Ellie's worlds begin to mesh in a horrifying revelation.

 3. Funny Face (1957)

 If you liked the sound of the aforementioned Mrs. Harris Goes to Paris, how about the real Audrey Hepburn in a fashion film?